open-policy-agent/opa/docs/content/rest-api.md

 > The "liveness" and "readiness" check convention comes from
 > [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)
 > but they are just conventions.
 You can implement your own check endpoints
 > under the `system.health` package as needed.
-Any rules implemented inside of
+Any rules implemented inside
 > `system.health` will be exposed at `/health/<rule-name>`.

 #### Policy Examples